← Back to blog

 Why is CapCut banned in India?

-India banned CapCut along with TikTok and dozens of other Chinese apps in 2020, well before the US ban.
+India banned CapCut along with TikTok and dozens of other Chinese apps in 2020.
 The Indian government cited national security and data privacy concerns under Section 69A of the Information Technology Act.
-India's ban was broader and earlier than the US version, covering 59 Chinese apps in the initial wave and expanding to over 200 apps in subsequent rounds.
+India's ban was broad and early, covering 59 Chinese apps in the initial wave and expanding to over 200 apps in subsequent rounds.
 CapCut (known as Viamaker at the time) was included because of its ByteDance ownership.
-Unlike the US situation, India's ban has shown no signs of being reversed.
+India's ban remains in effect with no signs of being reversed.

 Is CapCut getting deleted from my phone?

-Yes.
-CapCut was removed from the Apple App Store and Google Play Store in the United States as part of the same legislation that banned TikTok.
-Both apps are owned by ByteDance, and the law targeted ByteDance-operated applications broadly.
-While the ban's enforcement has had temporary pauses, CapCut is not available for new downloads in the US as of 2026.
+Briefly.
+CapCut was removed from the Apple App Store and Google Play Store in the United States on January 19, 2025 as part of the same law (PAFACA) that targeted TikTok.
+Both apps are owned by ByteDance.
+The removal lasted only days: once enforcement was delayed, both apps returned to US app stores, and CapCut is available for download today.

 What countries is CapCut banned in?